NATO, Submarines and Looking Back on Tragedy

 he was a spokesman for Hillary Clinton when she was in the State Department.

-I first came exposed to him, as many of our listeners did, during the Benghazi mess.
+I first came exposed to him, as many of our listeners did during the Benghazi mess.

 And the more he talked about the Benghazi killing and debacle, the more it was clear to me that Hillary Clinton was highly culpable.
+Right.

+So I'm not impressed.
 It was about a video, right?
+Yeah.

+Yeah.
 I'm not impressed with anything he said.

 that's one of the great public lies of recent times.
+Yeah, it was.

 It was.
+But

-she did not want to upgrade the security because they felt that it might show that
+she was ready, and we have these internal memos, but she did not want to upgrade the security because they felt that it might show that

+in a campaign year they weren't prepared.
 And then more importantly, they lied about the cause of that violence.

 They kept telling everybody that it was an